The TwinGEO Integrated Territorial Framework

 - adapt to different institutional contexts

-- remain valid as tools and platforms change
+- remain valid as technologies evolve